icasimpan-contrib/expresso-php/README.md

 * Password: root

 ## SOLR Integration
-To enable SOLR, uncomment corresponding lines from docker-compose.yml file.
+To enable SOLR, use the <stack> with an 's' at the end: 'lamps' or 'lemps'.
 SOLR can be accessed in [local-domain]:8983/solr/#/ ( e.g. http://192.168.99.100:8983/solr/#/ )